HubSpot Review 2026: Features, Pricing, Pros & Cons (Honest Take)

 What Is HubSpot?

-HubSpot was founded in 2006 by Brian Halligan and Dharmesh Shah, essentially pioneering the "inbound marketing" concept.
-Since then, it's evolved into a full customer platform with six core products — or "Hubs" — covering marketing, sales, customer service, content management, operations, and commerce.
+HubSpot was founded back in 2006 by Brian Halligan and Dharmesh Shah, and they basically created the whole "inbound marketing" movement.
+Since then, it's grown into a full customer platform with six core products — or "Hubs" — covering everything from marketing and sales to service, content management, operations, and commerce.

 Key Features in This HubSpot Review 2026